zhullyb/monyhar/monyhar/docs/security/permissions-for-powerful-web-platform-features.md

 +   Engagement is not standardised or exposed to the web platform, making it a highly unpredictable and unergonomic mechanism of controlling access.
     +   Standardisation and a web-exposed API would both be requirements for using engagement in this way.
-Chromium's current engagement implementation is local-only and not web-exposed.
+Monyhar's current engagement implementation is local-only and not web-exposed.
 There are serious privacy questions about exposing such data to the web.
 +   Solving the first-run problem is non-trivial: engagement requires usage